codepath/android_guides/Sharing-Content-with-Intents.md

 ### Sharing Remote Images

 You may want to send an image that were loaded from a remote URL.
 Assuming you are using a third party library like `SmartImageView`, here is how you might share an image that came from the network and was loaded into an ImageView.
-First, we need to load the bitmap into the view from the URL:
+There are two ways to accomplish this.
+The first way, shown below, takes the bitmap from the view and loads it into a file.

 ```java
 // Get access to SmartImageView